espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 5. **Hardware setup**

-For this example, you will need 2 LEDs and one push button connected as following:
+For this example, you will need 2 LEDs and one push button connected as follows:

 - Red LED -> **GPIO4**
 - Green LED -> **GPIO5**
 - Push button (pull-down, active high) -> **GPIO0**

-6. **Build, flash and monitor the log output**
+6. **Build, flash, and monitor the log output**

 For the ULP flashing and monitoring, please use the USB port labeled as **UART**.
-We recommend to do a **Erase Flash** before flashing this example.
+We recommend you do **Erase Flash** before flashing this example.

 #### Expected results on the ULP assignment